JonathanDC64/tutorial-slides/src/tutorial_2.md

   sudo apt-get install gcc-avr binutils-avr gdb-avr avr-libc make -y
   ```

-* AVR-C programs can be loaded using the Teensy Loader through the Arduino IDE, however a [command line tool](https://www.pjrc.com/teensy/loader_cli.html) exists to load programs without using the commandline if desired.
+* AVR-C programs can be loaded using the Teensy Loader through the Arduino IDE, however a [command line tool](https://www.pjrc.com/teensy/loader_cli.html) exists to load programs without using the Arduino IDE if desired.

 ---